Skip to content

 **Track record.** Semaglutide has been in widespread use longer, which some people weigh heavily.

 **Tolerability.** Both cause GI side effects — nausea, constipation — that ease with slow titration.
 Individuals tolerate the two differently; the "better" molecule is partly the one your body handles.
+The two escalation schedules are not the same length either: semaglutide reaches its recommended maintenance dose at week 17, while tirzepatide's top dose is 21 weeks away on the label's minimum intervals.
+Our escalation planner lays both schedules out week by week, against the billing months they land in.

 **Availability.** Depending on your provider and state, one molecule may simply be easier to get.